spindle-health/spindle-token/docs/carduus/cli.md

 spindle-token --help
 ```

-Once installed, you can run the commands for `tokenize` and `transcode` with the relevant options and arguments.
+Once installed, you can run the commands for `tokenize` and `transcrypt` with the relevant options and arguments.
 All commands and sub-commands follow the same general design.
 Positional arguments and paths the the input data and desired location to write output data.
 Options configure how the input data is transformed.
 For example, options dictate which tokens should be generated, which file format to use, and the encryption key.

 This example invocation of the `tokenize` command illustrates the general pattern.

 ```
 spindle-token tokenize \
-    --token opprl_token_1v1 --token opprl_token_2v1 --token opprl_token_3v1 \
+    --token opprl_token_1 --token opprl_token_2 --token opprl_token_3 \
     --key private_key.pem \
     --format csv \
     --parallelism 1 \